-In order to work with Compose for Data Warehouses, you first need to define a Qlik Replicate task that replicates the source tables from the source endpoint to a "landing area" in the data warehouse.
-The landing area should then be defined as the data source in the Compose project.
+In order to work with Compose, you first need to define a Qlik Replicate task that replicates the source tables from the source endpoint to a landing zone in the storage (defined as the target endpoint in the Replicate task).
+The landing zone should then be defined as the data source for the Compose project.

-The steps below highlight the settings that are required when using Qlik Replicate with Compose for Data Warehouses.
-For a full description of setting up tasks in Qlik Replicate, please refer to the Qlik Replicate Help
+The steps below highlight the settings that are required when using Qlik Replicate with Compose.
+For a full description of setting up tasks in Qlik Replicate, please refer to the Qlik Replicate Help.

 Replicate allows you to define global transformations that are applied to source/Change tables during task runtime.
-The following global transformations, however, should not be defined (as they are not compatible with Compose for Data Warehouses tasks):
+The following global transformations, however, should not be defined (as they are not compatible with Compose tasks):